peteroupc/html3dutil/doc/H3DU.CurveEval.md

  <a name='H3DU.CurveEval.findAccel'></a>
 ### (static) H3DU.CurveEval.findAccel(e, u)

-Finds an approximate <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">acceleration vector</a> for the given curve evaluator object at the given U coordinate.
+Finds an approximate <a href="H3DU.CurveEval.md#H3DU.CurveEval_vertex">acceleration vector</a>
+(second derivative) for the given curve evaluator object at the given U coordinate.
 This method calls the evaluator's <code>accel</code>
 method if it implements it; otherwise, does a numerical differentiation using the <a href="H3DU.CurveEval.md#H3DU.CurveEval.findTangent">H3DU.CurveEval.findTangent</a> method.